laurabschell/laurabschell/README.md

-- 👋 Hi
-- 📚 I'm a computer science student
+👋 Hello, I'm a computer science student
-- 👀 interested in frontend technologies
+📚 interested in frontend technologies
-- 🌱 Learning React everyday
+🌱 learning about React everyday
-- 🎨 and also smitten with User Interface design
+🖍️ and also smitten with User Interface design
-- 💬 Feel free to reach me via LinkedIn 👉 https://www.linkedin.com/in/laurabschell/
+📫 Feel free to reach me via LinkedIn 👉 https://www.linkedin.com/in/laurabschell/